radjkarl/importstar/README.rst

 either:
 * use as a script:
 ``importstar [directorypath]``

-run importstar without further arguments or with *-h* or *--help* to see help
+* to see help: run importstar without further arguments or with *-h* or *--help*

-* OR call function importStar.importstar.run(args)
+* OR call function importStar.importstar.run(args) directly

 result